Technoculture/personal-graph/README.md

 - 💬 **Natural Language Interfaces**: Natural language queries powered by Sqlite-vss and Instructor
 - 🤖 **ML-Ready**: Export data for machine learning libraries like Networkx and PyG

+- ✅ Supports local execution with Ollama LLMs and Embedding Models
+- ✅ Supports local db for both storing graph and embeddings

 ## Installation

 Install Personal-Graph using pip: